 - Taxes: Not only income but income tax percentage is also different in the various different Canadian Provinces.
 This can be a major deciding factor for your location and your lifestyle.

 The above list is not an exhaustive list and there are many other factors that as well.
-On an average, an individual can survive with an annual income of USD 40,000 in Canada.
+On average, an individual can survive with an annual income of USD 40,000 in Canada.
 These statistics may increase with the employee’s goals and aspirations.

-With Canada being one of the most sought-after countries for immigration, irrespective of all parameters like your academic profile, work experience or your lifestyle, you are sure to enjoy a better lifestyle in Canada than in your own home country.
+With Canada being one of the most sought-after countries for immigration, irrespective of all parameters like your academic profile, work experience or lifestyle, you are sure to enjoy a better lifestyle in Canada than in your own home country.
 At Round World Immigration, we have been fulfilling the Canadian Permanent Residency dreams of many aspirants.
 For any assistance in Migrating to Canada for education or work, please fill the free assessment form on our website and our experienced staff will guide you for the best!